BunnyEmika/ArcheageClassicAutoVibrator/README.md

 - Install addon
     - Manual installation:
       Download source and unzip in Documents/AAClassic/Addon/
-      Add -> auto_vibrator <- to addons.txt in Documents/AAClassic/Addon/
+      Add -> auto_vibrator <- to addons.txt in Documents/AAClassic/Addon/ on a new line
       Launch archeage classic or reload addons
     - Manager installation: Currently Unavailable